 22. The point of departure for an assessment of the extent to which a revocation of citizenship impacts or, interferes with rights must be to acknowledge the very fundamental nature of protection for citizenship in our legal order.
 Article 9 of the Irish Constitution provides for the acquisition and loss of citizenship and provides that acquisition or loss shall be determined in accordance with law.
-Holding the status of citizen under the Constitution (perhaps most notably in Article 40 but also Articles 2, 12, 16, 28A, 44, 45 and 47).
-As a citizen of Ireland, an individual is also a citizen of the EU and thereby benefits from the myriad of rights which attach to citizenship of the European Union.19 The Court of Justice has held that EU citizenship was not merely the bundle of economic rights granted under the Treaties on European Union,20 but a status expressive of a social role in the Union.21 Thus, EU citizenship is a distinct social and legal status putting the individual in a direct legal relationship with the EU and independent legal order.
+Holding the status of citizen under the Constitution entails special protection of civil rights in references throughout the Constitution (perhaps most notably in Article 40 but also Articles 2, 12, 16, 28A, 44, 45 and 47).
+As a citizen of Ireland, an individual is also a citizen of the EU and thereby benefits from the myriad of rights which attach to citizenship was not merely the bundle of economic rights granted under the Treaties on European Union, 20 but a status expressive of a social role in the Union.
+21 Thus, EU citizenship is a distinct social and legal status putting the individual in a direct legal relationship with the EU and an independent legal order.